rcc-uchicago/datasets/pubchem.md

 #### External documentation

-There is documentation located on PubChem in general located [here](https://pubchem.ncbi.nlm.nih.gov/help.html).
-You are able search by Compound ID for information about a particular compound in this [online database](https://www.ncbi.nlm.nih.gov/pccompound) provided by the National Center for Biotechnology Information.
+There is documentation located on PubChem located [here](https://pubchem.ncbi.nlm.nih.gov/help.html).
+You are able to search by Compound ID for information about a particular compound in this [online database](https://www.ncbi.nlm.nih.gov/pccompound) provided by the National Center for Biotechnology Information.

 #### Example use cases